acswift/acswift/README.md

 |`2019-Present` | Svija SAS | [web site](https://svija.com)|
 |---------------|-----------|------------------------------|

-> SAAS startup with three founders
+> SAAS startup with three founders enabling the construction of SVG-based websites with Adobe Illustrator
 - developement & communication
 - development of Adobe Illustrator plugin in Extendscript
 - development of Django application to serve SVG-based websites